nicolashainaux/pyfakefs/README.md

 ## Installation

 ### Compatibility
-pyfakefs works with CPython 2.7, 3.4 and above, on Linux, Windows and OSX (MacOS), and with PyPy2 and PyPy3.
+pyfakefs works with CPython 3.4 and above, on Linux, Windows and OSX (MacOS), and with PyPy3.

 pyfakefs works with [PyTest](http://doc.pytest.org) version 2.8.6 or above.